EzraEdgerton/twitter_search/twitter-network-creator/README.txt

 	You can change the settings on TextEdit to open the file and see the html encoding with this tutorial (http://osxdaily.com/2013/01/14/view-html-source-code-textedit-mac-os-x/) or you can download an outside text editor like Sublime Text (my preferred text editor).

-	2. After opening this file, go to line 135 (in TextEdit you can do this by hitting command+l and entering the line number) and change the filepath from "formatted_data/formatted.json" to "formatted_data/" + the name of the file you just created in Part 2. (e.g I would make this new filepath "formatted_data/formatted1-2-#BlackLivesMatter.json")
+	2. After opening this file, go to line 149 (in TextEdit you can do this by hitting command+l and entering the line number) and change the filepath from "formatted_data/formatted.json" to "formatted_data/" + the name of the file you just created in Part 2. (e.g I would make this new filepath "formatted_data/formatted1-2-#BlackLivesMatter.json").
+If you are doing a single file and not a range of files, go to line 276 and change to date range to be the range of days you created the file for.
+The format for this is Year/day/month with month starting at 0.

 	3. It is time to create a simple server for this web page to run on.
 Back in terminal (making sure you are still in the 'twitter-network-creator' folder), run the command 'python -m SimpleHTTPServer'.
 This will start a local server running on port 8000 (most likely).
 It will tell you what port it is running on.

-	4. Go to your favorite web browser and navigate to 'localhost:8000/twitter.html', replacing the 8000 with the port that you are running on and the twitter.html with what you named your new .html file.
+	4. Go to your favorite web browser and navigate to 'localhost:8000/all-vis.html', replacing the 8000 with the port that you are running on and the all-vis.html with what you named your new .html file.

 	NOTE ON DAY RANGES: